 Walking around in a campsite which shall remain nameless (I don’t want anyone to disturb him), I heard a host of birds kicking up a big fuss.
 I couldn’t see anything, so lay down on my back and searched the whole tree with my binocs.
-Then a toppie revealed him by flying right at his head and slapping his face with its wings!!
+Then a toppie revealed him by flying right at his head and slapping his face with its wings!
 A big beautiful black mamba, who just quietly took the birds’ abuse.
-Maybe wrote down its name . .
+Maybe wrote down her name . . ?

-I carefully marked the spot so I could find the snake again – I know how snakes can ‘disappear’ – and went back to our chalet nearby and called friends to come and look.
+I carefully marked the spot where I’d lain on the dirt road to spot him, so I could find the snake again – I know how snakes can ‘disappear’ – and went back to our chalet nearby and called friends Jon n Dizzi to come and look.
 I got them to X Marks The Spot . . . and I could not find him!
 I searched thoroughly, but no go.

 We assumed he had moved off, but after my friends left I lay down again and searched the branches again.
 He was in almost the same position!
 He’d hardly moved.
 How the heck had we missed him?
 The incredible camouflage power of ‘not moving!’

-While lying on my back on the mowed lawn I spotted a butterfly land on a blade of grass and twist its abdomen, wriggle, then fly off.
+Then while lying on my back on the mowed lawn I spotted a butterfly land on a blade of grass and twist its abdomen, wriggle, then fly off.
 I went to look and found a neat single spherical egg laid on the under-surface of the green blade of grass.
 Beautiful.
 A greenish-yellow colour, I think.
-I thought I took a photo of the egg but cannot find it.
+I thought I took a photo of the egg but I can’t find it.

 toppie – Black-capped Bulbul, Pycnonotus tricolor